 This is what a hammer candlestick looks like.

-The hammer candlestick is a hammer when the bottom wick part is at least 2x the size of the body.
+The hammer candlestick is a hammer when the bottom wick part is at least 2x the size of the body which is on the top of the candle.
 It can be 4 times, it can be 10 times, it just has to be at least 2 times.

 This candle shows the psychology of the market which is rejecting lower prices.